Wandalen/wTesting/doc/version.eng/tutorial/Help.md

 The utility can run more than one test suite at the same time if there are several test suites in the specified directory.

-The option has two values: 1 is on, 0 is disabled and testing is in turn.
+The option has two values: 1 - parallel testing is on, 0 - is disabled and testing is in turn.
 By default - 0.

 The command `tst path/to/dir concurrent:1` runs parallel execution of test suites in the` path/to/dir` directory.